 MedE 101.
 Introduction to Clinical Physiology and Pathophysiology for Engineers.
 9 units (3-0-6); First term.
 Prerequisites: No Prerequisites, Bi 1 or equivalent recommended.
 The goal of this course is to introduce engineering scientists to medical physiological systems: with a special emphasis on the clinical relevance.
 The design of the course is to present two related lectures each week: An overview of the physiology of a system followed by examples of current clinical medical challenges and research highlighting diagnostic and therapeutic modalities.
 The final three weeks of the course will be a mini-work shop where the class explores challenging problems in medical physiology.
 The course ultimately seeks to promote a bridge between relevant clinical problems and engineering scientists who desire to solve them.
 Graded pass/fail.
 Instructor: Petrasek.

 E/ME/MedE 105 ab.
 Design for Freedom from Disability.
-9 units (3-0-6); second and third terms.
+9 units (3-0-6).
 For course description, see Engineering.

 EE/MedE 114ab.
 Analog Circuits Design.
-12 units (4-0-8); second and third term.
+12 units (4-0-8).
 For course description, see Electrical Engineering.

 EE/MedE 115.
 Micro-/Nano-scales Electro-optics.
-9 units (3-0-6); first term.
+9 units (3-0-6).
 For course description, see Electrical Engineering.

 MS/ME/MedE 116.
 Mechanical Behavior of Materials.
-9 units (3-0-6); second term.
+9 units (3-0-6).
 For course description, see Materials Science.

 EE/MedE 124.
 Mixed-mode Integrated Circuits.
-9 units (3-0-6); third term.
+9 units (3-0-6).
 For course description, see Electrical Engineering.

 EE/BE/MedE 185.
 MEMS Technology and Devices.
-9 units (3-0-6); third term.
+9 units (3-0-6).
 For course description, see Electrical Engineering.

 EE/MedE 187.
 VLSI and ULSI Technology.
-9 units (3-0-6); third term.
+9 units (3-0-6).
 For course description, see Electrical Engineering.

 ChE/BE/MedE 188.
 Molecular Imaging.
-9 units (3-0-6); second term.
-For course description see Chemical Engineering.
+9 units (3-0-6).
+For course description, see Chemical Engineering.

 BE/EE/MedE 189 ab.
 Design and Construction of Biodevices.
-12 units (3-6-3) a = second and third terms; 9 units (0-9-0) b = third term.
+189 a, 12 units (3-6-3) offered both first and third terms.
+189b, 9 units (0-9-0) offered only third term.
 For course description, see Bioengineering.

 MedE 199.
 Special Topics in Medical Engineering.
 Units to be arranged, terms to be arranged.
 Subject matter will change from term to term depending upon staff and student interest, but will generally center on the understanding and applying engineering for medical problems.
 Instructor: Staff.

 MedE 201ab.
 Principles and Design of Medical Devices.
 9 units (3-0-6); second and third term.
 Prerequisite: instructor's permission.
 This course provides a broad coverage on the frontiers of medical diagnostic and therapeutic technologies and devices based on multidisciplinary engineering principles.
 Topics include biomaterials and biomechanics; micro/nanofluidics; micro/nano biophotonics and medical imaging; medical electronics, wireless communications through the skin and tissue; electrograms and biotic/abiotic interface; biochips, microPCR and sequencer and biosensors; micro/nano implants.
 The course will focus on the scientific fundamentals specific to medical applications.
 However, both the lectures and assignments will also emphasize the design aspects of the topics as well as up-to-date literature study.
-Instructors: Tai, Choo.
+Instructors: Tai and Gao.

 MedE 205.
 New Frontiers in Medical Technologies.
-6 units, (2-0-4); third term.
+6 units (2-0-4); third term.
 Prerequisites: None but knowledge of semiconductor physics and some system engineering, basic electrical engineering highly recommended.
 New Frontiers of Medical Technologies is an introductory graduate level course that describes space technologies, instruments, and engineering techniques with current and potential applications in medicine.
 These technologies have been originally and mainly developed for space exploration.
 Spinoff applications to medicine have been explored and proven with various degrees of success and maturity.
 This class introduces these topics, the basics of the technologies, their intended original space applications, and the medical applications.
 Topics include but are not limited to multimodal imaging, UV/Visible/NIR imaging, imaging spectrometry, sensors, robotics, and navigation.
 Graded pass/fail.
 Instructor: Nikzad.